Late payments and poor cash flow management is forcing small businesses deeper into debt.

 Just as worrying was that 37% said payment terms were lengthening while only 4% said they were getting better.
 This trend flies in the face of moves both within the UK and across Europe to improve payment terms for small businesses.
 The EU’s Late Payment Directive states invoices should have a maximum payment term of 60 days.
 Here in the UK, the government has brought that down to 30 days.

-If payments take longer, businesses can levy late payment penalties and charge interest.
+If payments take longer to, businesses can levy late payment penalties and charge interest.
 Unfortunately, this seems to be having little effect in the real world.
 Businesses routinely report being asked to advance terms of more than 90 days.

 Invoice Financing Companies